Spraying Chalk Pastels

 After drawing with an oil pastel and coloring with chalk, outline the good drawing lines with a black oil pastel.
 This really makes the piece stand out.

-It creates a very texture, and beautiful piece of art.
+It create a very texture, and beautiful piece of art.

 So if you are past this and you have just created a chalk lesson with your kids, you might be wondering what’s next?